-E. Local Power Level Decisions with Maximum Power Level Assignment (LPLD-MPL) Strategy

-Increasing transmission power levels for both data and ACK packets, decreases the handshake failure probability.
-Therefore, if the maximum available transmission power levels are utilized in both data and ACK packet transmissions then energy dissipation due to retransmissions will be minimized.
+E. Local Power Level Decisions With Maximum Power Level Assignment (LPLD-MPL) Strategy are utilized in both data and ACK packet transmissions then energy dissipation due to retransmissions will be minimized.
 However, such an approach will also increase the transmission energy dissipation for both data and ACK packets.
 Hence, utilizing the maximum transmission power for both data and ACK packets is a strategy to be investigated for comparison with other strategies and to uncover the trade-off involved in minimizing retransmission and increasing transmission power for maximizing the network lifetime.
 In LPLD-MPL strategy, both data and ACK packets for all links are sent by using the highest transmission power available (i.e., $l{max} = 26$).
 LPLD-MPL strategy is modeled by using the LPLD-EPL strategy, however, the only difference is that the transmission power levels are set to the maximum which can be expressed as